-It is the responsibility of all staff to ensure that all children in their programs are supervised at all times.
+It is the responsibility of all staff to ensure that all children in their programs are always supervised.

 Staff will continually engage in supervision and observation.

 Staff should always know how many children are in their care and should be completing head counts regularly.